superiums/lumesh/docs/RULE.md

 # Rules for Lumesh Param Completion File

 - format: csv
-- columns: cmd,conds,short,long,params,dirs,pri,desc[,exec]
+- columns: cmd,conds,short,long,argument,dirs,pri,[desc|exec]
 - delimiter: `,`
 - column type:
   + cmd: symbol.
   + condtions: symbols joined with whitespace.
   + short: symbol.
   + long: symbol.
-  + params: symbols joined with whitespace.
+  + argument: symbols joined with whitespace.
   + dirs: directives joined with whitespace.
   + priority: number.
   + description: string.
-  + exec (optional): command template for dynamic completion. only read when `@e` directive is present.
+  + exec (optional): command template for dynamic completion. only read when `@E` directive is present.
     `{}` is replaced by the current token at runtime.
 - conditions:
   if one or more symbol, means require the cmd line contains any one of listed conditions as subcmd.